 - Graduate assistants’ programs or supervisors may require enrollment in specific courses or for more than 1 credit.

 - Graduate assistants who are funded by research grants may be required to enroll in more than 1 credit because their tuition waiver from the University is considered to be part of the cost share for the grant.
-These students should check with their supervisor to ensure that they enroll for the required number of credits.
+These students should check with their supervisors to ensure that they enroll for the required number of credits.

-Graduate assistants – special paycheck considerations
+Graduate assistants – special summer paycheck considerations

 - Graduate assistants who enroll for less than half-time (fewer than 3 credits) are subject to FICA tax (Social Security and Medicare) withholding from their paychecks.
 These withholding amounts are 6.20% and 1.45%, respectively, for a total of 7.65%.